 Sheesham and Teak are widely used in making Furniture and Handicrafts.
 And both of them have their own benefits and drawbacks.
+Then, what is the difference between Sheesham and Teak Wood?
 Let us compare these two with a few important parameters that are kept in mind while choosing…

 Wooden Furniture & Handicrafts made in India has its own place worldwide.
 India is globally accredited with the traditional woodworking art and that too without any use of advanced machinery.
 When it comes to selecting the wood type, all our artisans have always been skeptical.
 Now, it all depends on the requirement.
 But still, it is sometimes tough to choose from the hardwood types in the market.

 The major difference between Sheesham & Teak lies in their texture.
 Sheesham has a natural grain and marking with chestnut color.
 Teak Wood is known for its smooth texture and grain with a distinctive yellowish-brown color which usually matures into a silver-gray patina finish.
 If you need a solid color finish, you should go for Teak Wood as it has a tightly-structured grain.
 Sheesham wood can still be worked upon to gain a similar finish but Teak dominates here.